apptekstudios/ASCollectionView/README.md

 ## Getting Started
 ASCollectionView is a swift package.
-To add ASCollectionView to your SwiftUI project: INSTRUCTIONS COMING SOON
+ * It can be imported into an app project using Xcode’s new Swift Packages option, which is located within the File menu.
+ * When asked, use this repository's url: https://github.com/apptekstudios/ASCollectionView

 ## Usage
 USAGE EXAMPLES COMING SOON

+### Layout
+ * There is inbuilt support for the new UICollectionViewCompositionalLayout.
+   * You can define layout on a per-section basis, including the use of a switch statement if desired.
+   * There are some useful structs (starting with ASCollectionViewLayout...) that allow for easy definition of list and grid-based layouts (including orthogonal grids).

+### Other tips
+ * See the demo project for more in-depth usage examples.
+ * Please note that you should only use @State for transient visible state in collection view cells.
+Anything you want to persist long-term should be stored in your model.

 ## Todo
-See the [open issues](https://github.com/apptekstudios/repo/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/apptekstudios/ASCollectionView/issues) for a list of proposed features (and known issues).

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.